 14. Way more than 1 way to do it

-There are literally tons of ways for deadlifting.
+There are literally tons of ways to deadlifting.

 Each of these different types of deadlifting has its own athletic carryover as well.